How to Grow Cosmos Flowers

 About Growing Cosmos Annuals in Your Home Flower Garden

+Of all of the plants in the Cosmos, this one is destined to become one of your favorites.
 If you are a new gardener, growing Cosmos flowers is a great plant to start with.
 Fast-growing, there is little that can go wrong when growing this tall plant.
-The plants are native to Central America and Mexico.
+Annual Cosmos plants are native to Central America and Mexico.
 They grow quickly to a height of 4-5 feet.
-Brightly colored single or double flowers include white, pink, orange, yellow, and scarlet.
+Brightly colored single or double flowers in Sow Cosmos seeds directly into the garden just before the last frost in your area.
+The plant’s even and orderly petals led to its name, coming from the Greek word “kosmos,” which means “ordered universe in harmony.”

 Popular Varieties: Bright Lights, Sea Shells Mixture, Sensation Picotee